MorpheusAIs/Docs/Fair Launch Details/MORTokenAMM.md

 One of the primary objectives of the bootstrapping period is to have fair and transparent price discovery for the MOR token.
 Avoiding the typical price spike on the first day of listing the token on the AMM or MEV type attacks.

-## **Facts for MOR Token Initial List:**
+## **Facts for MOR Token Day 90:**
-- The initial yield of stETH will be referred to as the "bootstrapping yield"
+- The initial yield of stETH will be referred to as the "bootstrapping yield".

 - About 50,309 of MOR will become claimable by the Protection Fund on day 88 of the fair launch.
 This will be used to create the MOR AMM pool on Uniswap.